Ninnteen/PublicIPTV/README.md

 ## Thanks to :

-- TeamBlue65 for (almost) every logos.
+- TeamBlue65 for (almost) every logos and portuguese streams.